FarronF/limerick-council-meetings/meetings/2024/01/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd December 2023.md

 Should this Notice of Motion be passed, Limerick City and County Council will correspond

-with Irish Water as requested.---
+with Irish Water as requested.
+---
 QUESTIONS

 7.Question submitted by Councillor Carey